hu6789/MacroImmunet_demo/README.md

 ---

-## Who Is This For?

-This demo is primarily aimed at:

-* **Computational immunology and simulation researchers**
-* **Multi-agent and control-system modelers**
-* **Systems biologists who care about architecture first**

-Readers from immunology or biology backgrounds should be able to follow the concepts, even without deep infrastructure experience.

-If you believe that *immune systems are control systems*, you are in the right place.

 Note: Some inline comments are bilingual due to development environment constraints during early prototyping.
 Some refactoring and consistency checks were assisted by an AI-based coding assistant.